CAA thinks that antiracism and inclusion work is a critical part of effective animal advocacy.

 - In 2020 we created a permanent staff position dedicated to building relationships with people from communities of color and organizations serving these communities.
 The Community Organizer position exists to help us better address and help rectify community issues caused by racism and to support people in our mission: embracing their empathy for animals and moving towards a plant-based diet.

-- In 2021, we began creating annual strategic SMARTIE goals (smart, measurable, achievable, realistic, time-bound, equitable and inclusive).
+- In 2021, we began creating annual strategic SMARTIE goals (smart, measurable, achievable, realistic, time-bound, inclusive and equitable).

 - In 2021 we adopted a new vision of creating a world where all animals, human and non-human, can thrive.